burgaard/string-algorithms/README.md

  - `longestCommonPrefix` calculates the
    [longest common prefixes](https://en.wikipedia.org/wiki/LCP_array) given a suffix array in O(n).
- - `multipleLongestCommonSubstring` calculates the longest common substring of two or more strings in O(n) or O(n + log(k)) depending on the chosen index map implementation.
+ - `longestCommonSubstring` calculates the longest common substring of two or more strings in O(n) or O(n + log(k)) depending on the chosen index map implementation.
 The O(n) version requires an additional O(n) space, wheras the O(n + log(k)) version only requires an additional O(k) space).